ith-harvey/developers/README.md

 #### Index utility

 To set your intent to trade, you must hold a minimum balance of **AirSwap Token (AST)** for each intent you hold on the Indexer.
 Today that amount is `250 AST` and is subject to change.
 Read more about the AirSwap Token on the [AirSwap Blog](https://blog.airswap.io/the-airswap-token-42855fe5e120).

-#### Remote procedure calls

-To invoke methods on other peers and services on the network, messages take the form of [JSON-RPC 2.0](http://www.jsonrpc.org/specification).
-These JSON structures can be sent over a variety of transports like WebSockets and HTTP.

-## Using the messaging system

-The messaging system is used as a convenience for peers to connect and communicate with other peers and network services like the Indexer.
-The interface to the messaging system is a WebSocket, for which many [client libraries](https://github.com/facundofarias/awesome-websockets) exist in most programming languages.
-For an example of how to use the messaging system with the Indexer API, see [indexer_example.py](python/indexer_example.py).

 #### Authentication